Kbelany: History

-The first written mention of Kbelany is from 1239, when the village was owned by the Kladruby Monastery.
+The first written mention of Kbelany is from 1239, when the village was owned by the monastery in Kladruby.
 The monastery owned Kbelany until its abolition in the second half of the 18th century.
 During the 19th century, the village expanded considerably.
 In 1938, the municipality was annexed by Nazi Germany.
 After World War II, the German-speaking population was expelled.

 Transport

-The D5 motorway (part of the European route E50) from Plzeň to the Czech-German border in Rozvadov runs along the southern municipal border.
+The D5 motorway (part of the European route E50) from Plzeň to the Czech–German border in Rozvadov runs along the southern municipal border.

 Kbelany is located on the railway line of local importance from Nýřany to Heřmanova Huť.
 The train station in the municipality is called Přehýšov after the neighbouring municipality of Přehýšov.

 Sights

-Kbelany is poor in monuments.
-The only protected cultural monuments are a stone conciliation cross and a border stone, both from the 16th century.
-A landmark is the Chapel of the Visitation of the Virgin Mary, located in the centre of the village.
+The only protected cultural monuments in the municipality are a stone conciliation cross and a border stone, both from the 16th century.
+A historical landmark is the Chapel of the Visitation of the Virgin Mary, located in the centre of the village.